SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 <!--endintro-->

-In the past, the best way to do this was to create a SharePoint page with a Group Calendar web part, then add this as a SharePoint tab in Teams.
+In the past, the best way to do this was to create a SharePoint page with a Group Calendar web part, then add this as a tab in Teams.
 Microsoft have since released Channel calendars, which are easier to add and nicer to use.

 :::bad